Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-A full-time course undertaken in an approved medical immunology laboratory over a period of one semester.
+A full-time placement undertaken in an approved medical immunology laboratory over a period of one semester.

 |Paper title||Clinical Immunology|

 |Subject||Medical Laboratory Science|

 |Teaching period(s)||Semester 1 (14 February 2022 - 22 June 2022)

 Semester 2 (27 June 2022 - 12 November 2022) (Distance learning)

 |Domestic Tuition Fees (NZD)||$4,280.50|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 Available to students who have passed all second- and third-year Medical Laboratory Science papers.

 Supervisor: Clinical diagnostic laboratory staff